 Finally, if you like, you can use Paste Special one more time to bring in the original column widths.

-Pasting column widths is one of those quirky features that makes paste special so useful.
+Pasting column widths is one of those quirky features that makes Paste Special so useful.
 And once you know about it, you'll find it can be quite handy.

 And that's it, if I hide the grid lines now, we now have a simple replica of the original pivot table without any data.

-Remember that when you use this approach to copy a pivot table, you'll loose the interactivity of the original pivot table.
+Remember that when you use this approach to copy a pivot table, you'll lose the interactivity of the original pivot table.
 However, you'll gain a very small file size, and any sensitive information in the original source data is completely gone.